robgmills/datamaps/README.md

           return '&lt;div class="hoverinfo"&gt;&lt;strong&gt;' + geography.properties.name + '&lt;/strong&gt;&lt;/div&gt;';
         },
         popupOnHover: true, // True to show the popup while hovering
+        popupTop: 30px, // position (px) of the top edge of the popup relative to the cursor
+        popupLeft: 0px, // position (px) of the left edge of the popup relative to the cursor
         highlightOnHover: true,
         highlightFillColor: '#FC8D59',
         highlightBorderColor: 'rgba(250, 15, 160, 0.2)',